SuperBluestar/smart-contract_solidity/Readme.md

 ## [Example 3](examples/example3.sol)

 In the third example we are going to work with structs.
 This contract has a struct named "Account" that stores an address and an amount.
-Calling the function Example3(<address>) creates an entry in the accounts list and sets the owner of the contract to be the address that called the function.
+Calling the function creates(address) creates an entry in the accounts list and sets the owner of the contract to be the address that called the function.

 ```
-> test.Example3(eth.accounts[0])
+> test.create(eth.accounts[0],{gas:2100000})
 ```
+:warning: Every transaction that modifies a state in the Smart Contract consumes what Ethereum calls "gas", so that is the reason why we pass as argument an amount of "gas".
+This amount, in wei, is deducted from your account, and if the function does not consume all the gas, the difference will be returned.
+If you specify too little gas, the function will not run.
+Thus, if your function does not run, maybe you need to specify more gas when calling the function.
+Refer [here](http://ethdocs.org/en/latest/contracts-and-transactions/account-types-gas-and-transactions.html) for more information about gas and gas price.

 If we call the ``get`` function passing as argument 1 we should get the address that was stored in the function Example3:
 ```